Jin Sasaki

 Jin Sasaki (佐々木尽, Sasaki Jin, born 28 July 2001) is a Japanese professional boxer.
-He is a former WBO-Asia Pacific champion.
+He challenged for the WBO welterweight title in 2025.
+Sasaki has held the Oriental and Pacific Boxing Federation welterweight title since May 2026 and the WBO Asia Pacific and Japanese titles in the same weight division since September 2026.
+He is also a former WBO Asia Pacific super-lightweight champion.

 Amateur career

 He started boxing in his first year of junior high school and entered Hachioji Nakaya Gym, where he practiced two or three times a week, but after entering Hachioji Takuma High School, he devoted himself to boxing.
 Sasaki went 1-3 as an amateur boxer.